amirms86/Telegram-Forwarder/README.md

 - ⏯️ **Smart Resume**: Remembers the last processed message ID to avoid duplicates and resume scanning efficiently (works even in Copy mode)
 - 🎯 **Multiple Modes**:
   - `past` - Scan old messages (if enabled), forward matches, then exit
-  - `live` - Forward all new messages without keyword filtering (no old message scanning)
+  - `live` - Forward all new messages with keyword filtering (no old message scanning)
   - `both` - Forward only messages matching keywords for both old and live messages
   - `id_range` - Forward messages within a specific message ID range
 - 🏷️ **Forward Tag Control**: Choose to show or hide the "Forwarded from" tag in Telegram